alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 ### Configure Active Directory on SHMDC1 and SHMDC2

 1. Run `./configure_dc.ps1` entering the `shmId`, defined in the config file, when prompted.
-This will run remote scripts on the DC VMs
+This will run remote scripts on the DC VMs.

 ### Download a client VPN certificate for the Safe Haven Management VNet